TLP:CLEAR

 onkar Personal name Padding entry — adds lexical diversity to avoid pattern detection; single-password format (onkar123) consistent with credential-list padding No — personal name only

-Password Strategy
+Password strategy

 The three usernames use distinct password approaches, likely from different tooling configurations running under the same botnet controller: